- About Us

 Jack Calhoun is global president of Banana Republic.
 He is responsible for managing all channels and markets for Banana Republic around the world.

-This position expands the role Jack has had since 2007, serving as president of Banana Republic North America.
-In that time, he has grown sales and positioned Banana Republic as the go-to brand for professionals seeking modern and versatile workplace style.
+This position expands the role Jack had previously, serving as president of Banana Republic North America.
+In that role, he grew sales and positioned Banana Republic as the go-to brand for professionals seeking modern and versatile workplace style.
 Previously, as executive vice president of Merchandising and Marketing at Banana Republic, he oversaw all aspects of merchandising and marketing and was instrumental in developing the brand's growth strategies.
 He successfully led growth initiatives including launching an elevated handbag line, a personal care suite of fragrances, and an eyewear collection.

 Jack joined Gap Inc. in 2003, coming from Charles Schwab & Co., where he was the executive vice president of Brand Management and Advertising.
 Prior to that, he spent six years leading teams at Foote, Cone & Belding and Young & Rubicam, where he served as general manager of the San Francisco office.
 He also held marketing positions at Levi Strauss & Company and The Procter & Gamble Company.